galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 >    - **Penalty**: Choose *Least absolute deviations (LAD)* for robust fitting to intensity fluctuations.
 >    - **Alpha**: Set a significance level, such as `0.01`, to generate assistive curves if needed.
 >
->    This step applies polynomial curve fitting to model intensity fluctuations over time, identifying mitoflash events when intensity values exceed the fitted curve by the given significance level.
-Key parameters to analyze are **Amplitude** (peak intensity), **Tpk** (time to peak), and **T50** (duration).
-These values provide initial insights into mitochondrial function, with further interpretation outlined in the following section.
+>    This step applies polynomial curve fitting to model intensity fluctuations over time.
+The chosen **Penalty** used for curve fitting ensures that the curve is not affected by strong but short intensity deviations (e.g., mitoflashes or image noise) but rather represents the basic underlying intensity patterns.
+Mitoflash events can then be found by looking for intensity values which exceed the fitted curve by the given significance level.
+To facilitate this by thresholding, an assistive curve is generated which that corresponds to the significance level.
+Intensity values above the thresholds given by the assistive curve exceed the given significance level and correspond to mitoflash events.
 >
 {: .hands_on}